 Limited development and recreation is allowed in the high quality protected natural resource areas of the park.
 Continued as top priorities in the park, efforts including sustainability initiatives, vegetation and invasive species management, and habitat restoration will be performed by the Natural Resources staff.

-- Continue maintaining and restoring high quality natural resource conditions - Natural systems take precedence over visitor accommodation - Protect important habitat
+- Continued maintenance and restoration of high quality natural resource conditions - Natural systems take precedence over visitor accommodation - Protect important habitat

-- Continue vegetation and invasive species management - Sustainability initiatives
+- Continued vegetation and invasive species management - Sustainability

 Other Projects